Spinal Discs Explained: Structure, Function & Care

 The thoracic spine consists of 12 vertebrae (T1–T12) that increase in size from top to bottom.
 Key features include:

-• Small Pedicles: Provide structural support.
+• Small Pedicles: Provide structural care.

 • Long Spinous Processes: Offer stability but limit mobility.